clux/rust-meetup-london/source/slides.md

 notes:
 - create one of the variants of the generic Api object
 - can do all the things
-- mirrors client-go (but 20x smaller, 80k vs 5k)
 - 5 lines per native obj, group/api/version + struct maps
+- mirrors client-go (but 20x smaller, 80k vs 4k)
+- less features, but not 20x! no self-queue impl...

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->